CalculatedContent/WeightWatcher/README.md

 ```

-Sharpned models can be used when fine-tuning pre-trained models that have not been fully optimized yet.
+Sharpened models can be used when fine-tuning pre-trained models that have not been fully optimized yet.
 ```python
 sharpemed_model = watcher.SVDSharpness(model=...)
 ```